aspect-build/rules_js/docs/README.md

 $ bazel fetch @npm//...
 ```

+### Link the node_modules

 Next, we'll need to "link" these npm packages into a `node_modules` tree.
+If you use [pnpm workspaces], the `node_modules` tree contains first-party packages from your
+monorepo as well as third-party packages from npm.

 > Bazel doesn't use the `node_modules` installed in your source tree.
 > You do not need to run `pnpm install` before running Bazel commands.